vlad17/Large-Circle/README.md

 ```

 Note that for some reason the GTK+ signal handler requires two inputs,
-so if you want to exit by terminal then send SIGTERM twice.
+so if you want to exit by terminal then send SIGINT twice.

 ## Project intent